soc2 vs hipaa

 SOC 2: The process of SOC 2 compliance is a bit more flexible, and businesses can undergo annual audits based on the relevant TSPs.
 The most significant benefit of SOC 2 is that the audit will be unique to your organization and its specific security requirements.

-A meeting point of SOC 2 and HIPAA compliance
+A Meeting Point of SOC 2 and HIPAA Compliance

 If you’re a cloud-based product that also happens to deal with PHI, it’s important to address the overlap between SOC 2 and HIPAA.
 A SOC 2 attestation will ensure that your organization has the necessary security controls and policies to protect data (along with any of the five TSPs that are relevant).